 All transceivers, no matter the manufacturer, are compatible.
 That means they work on the same frequency so any brand can receive a signal from any other brand.
 Where they differ is in the way they show the direction to search, how many victims you can search for, the width of the search area and other features.
-Try out different models from Backcountry Access, Mammut, Black Diamond and Arva.
+Try out different models from Backcountry Access, Mammut, and Black Diamond.
 Choose the one that you find the most intuitive to use.

 Digital avalanche transceivers